antfie/veracode_bulk_mitigator/README.md

 ## Development

-When running locally it helps to cache some of the requests.
+When repeatedly running the tool it helps to cache some of the requests to speed things up.
 Use this flag to do that:

 ```bash
 pipenv run bulk_mitigator --application-cache-file-path=data/application_cache.csv
 ```

+Note that if an application or sandbox is renamed/added/deleted then the cache may have stale data, so it is recommended to clear the cache file regularly.

+## Development

 There is a script to lint the code, keep dependencies up to date and run some tests: